 - Configure Templates: Set up scheduled appointment reminders within the system.
 Ensure the content follows the "Minimum Necessary" rule.

-- Deploy Consent Capture: Update your intake forms to include the necessary check boxes for SMS and Email consent.
+- Deploy Consent Capture: Update your intake forms to include the necessary checkboxes for SMS and Email consent, as well as fields for privacy restriction requests under §164.522.

-- Train Staff: Train your front desk staff on how to use the new system and how to respond if a patient asks to opt-out.
+- Train Staff: Train your front desk staff on how to use the new system and how to respond if a patient asks to opt out or requests an alternative communication channel.

-By implementing automated SMS and email reminders, you remove the human error element.
-Automation ensures that the message content is consistent and vetted, and that it is sent through a secure, encrypted channel every time.
+By implementing automated appointment reminders, you remove the human error element.
+Automation ensures that message content is consistent and vetted, and that it is sent through a secure, encrypted channel every time.

 Stop worrying about the legalities of communication and start focusing on your patients.
 Check out our data security page today to see how Medesk can transform your practice management.